Venzory/Venzory/README.md

 - Afterwards, sign in at `/login`.
 Protected routes (`/dashboard`, `/inventory`, `/suppliers`, `/orders`, `/locations`) require an authenticated session.
 - Middleware redirects unauthenticated users back to `/login` with a `callbackUrl` parameter for smooth returns.
+- Password reset: Users can request a password reset at `/forgot-password`.
+Reset links are valid for 60 minutes and are sent via Resend.

 ### Project Structure